axlothecook/formValidation/README.md

 ## Any notes on improvement for next time?
 + Finish logic first, then build GUI around it
-+ use classes over id's for css
++ use classes over id for css
-+ use id's over classes for fetching an element
++ use id over classes for fetching an element

 # Demo
 [![ssss](https://github.com/user-attachments/assets/95d3d5a0-5e72-4362-bf7b-e5c1fbc81ba2)](https://youtu.be/pg-GD2zO77I)